Welcome to my personal webpage!

 Recent Highlights

-October 2024 -- I have been invited to participate in the roundtable "Océans, acteurs clés du réchauffement climatique" held on October 5 at the Journée climat, biodiversité et systèmes complexes organised by the Institut des Systèmes Complexes (ISC) in Paris.
+October 2024 -- I have been invited to participate in the roundtable "Océans, acteurs clés du réchauffement climatique" held on October 5 at the Journée climat, biodiversité et systèmes complexes organised by the Institut des Systèmes Complexes (ISC) in Paris (recording of the intervention).

 October 2024 -- Thrilled to announce that I am now a CNRS researcher / Assistant Professor (Chargé de Recherche, section 02)!
-This October, I am joining the laboratory Matière et Systèmes Complexes (MSC) at Université Paris Cité (Paris, France).
+This October, I am joining the laboratory Matière et Systèmes Complexes (MSC) at Université Paris Cité (Paris, France) (short bio on the lab website).

 August 2024 -- The yardangs study undertaken at Courant's Applied Math Lab has garnered a lot of attention through press releases and media coverage over the past months.
 A chronology and some details about the study are available on this page.